Why Smart Employers Are Re-Thinking Remote Work

 🚩Some red flags I keep an eye out for in the interview process:

-1. Showing up late/rescheduling/no showing for calls – if this is our first interaction, what can I expect once hired?
+1. Showing up late/rescheduling/no showing for calls – if this is what our first interaction is like, what can I expect once hired?

 2. Presenting poorly on a video.
 Remote work is not a free pass to look like a slob – the interviewer is assessing how you’ll show up on video calls with clients – if you can’t get out of your pj’s, that’s a problem

 3. Stating that remote work “saves you so much money on day care”.
-Now look – childcare is expensive – I’m a mom and I’ve been there.
-But the reality is, my kids are 8 and 11 and leave me alone when they’re home now, but that was not the case five years ago.
-If you have young kids, it is impossible to dedicate your full time and attention to the job without someone else caring for them.
+Yes, childcare is expensive – I’m a working mom and I’ve been there, I get it!
+My kids are 8 and 11 and leave me alone when they’re home now, but that was not the case five years ago.
+If you have young kids, it is impossible to dedicate your full time and attention to the job without someone else caring for them so there needs to be a support system or plan in place.

 4. Refusing to ever go on-site for training, events, etc. Remote work is one thing but outright refusal to ever go on site is…a turnoff to say the least.

-If you are a candidate seeking remote work, show up in way that gives confidence to the prospective employer that you can do the job.
-And if you’re an employer, keep an open mind towards what you can do with the right people and technology in place!
+If you’re a candidate seeking remote work, show up in a way that gives confidence to the prospective employer that you can do the job.
+And if you’re an employer, keep an open mind to what you can do with the right people and technology in place!

 — Nikki Brandt